Power Steering Warning Light (What Causes It?)

 power steering warning light

-EPS stands for Electric Power Steering and will come on in vehicles that do not have hydraulic power steering.
+EPS will come on in vehicles that do not have hydraulic power steering.
 Rather than use hydraulics, the control module in the EPS system receives information from the steering angle sensor.
 This, in turn, controls the steering motor to provide power-assisted steering.

 If you see the EPS warning light come on in your vehicle, you won’t have any fluid levels to check, so it may be more difficult to find out what’s causing the light to come on.